 1. Sansevieria Ballyi

-Sansevieria Ballyi, also known as Dwarf Sansevieria, is stemless species that spread aerial stolons above the ground horizontally.
+Sansevieria Ballyi, also known as Dwarf Sansevieria, is stemless species that spreads aerial stolons above the ground horizontally.

 The spider-like stolons are green with pale-green dramatic stripes with rough leaf texture.

-Meanwhile, when they bloom, they bear 6 to 8-cm-long flower stalks in greenish-white clusters.
+Meanwhile, when they bloom, they bear 6-8 cm long flower stalks in greenish-white clusters.

 2. Sansevieria Metallica